 For operational reasons however, the laboratories involved may change periodically.
-Accordingly, the OV is advised to check with the VLA or VSD to determine to which laboratories samples should be sent for testing.
-Samples should always be sent to the laboratory concerned sufficiently in advance of the export date to enable the tests to be carried out and reported.
-If in doubt as to the procedures for collection, the requirement for transport medium if any, dispatch of samples and the length of time a test is likely to take, the OV should seek the advice of the relevant laboratory.
+Accordingly, OV's are advised to check with the VLA or VSD to determine to which laboratories samples should be sent for testing.
+Samples should always be received in advance of the export date.
+If in doubt as to the procedures for collection, the requirement for transport medium if any, dispatch of samples and the length of time a test is likely to take, OV's should seek the advice of the relevant laboratory.